12 Best laptops for Studio One 6 in 2023

 6.Dell XPS 17 9720

-Dell XPS 17 9720: A powerful laptop with excellent display but some shortcomings.
+Dell XPS 17 9720: A high-performance laptop with an excellent 4K display, but graphics performance and cooling could be improved.

 Pros